git-davi/java-image-converter/README.md

 ## Custom color space conversions

-Other conversion can be added simply by creating a custom method inside your class :
+Other conversiosn can be added simply by creating a custom method inside your class :
 ```java
 public static FloatMatrix[] convertRGB2Custom(FloatMatrix[] rgbImagePixels) {
     /*